jdx/mise/README.md

 directory containing a `.tool-versions` file, rtx will automatically activate the correct versions.

 Every time your prompt starts it will call `rtx hook-env` to fetch new environment variables.
-This should be very fast and it exits early if the the directory wasn't changed or the `.tool-version` files haven't been updated.
+This should be very fast and it exits early if the the directory wasn't changed or the `.tool-versions` files haven't been updated.
 On my machine this takes 4ms in the fast case, 14ms in the slow case.
 See [Performance](#performance) for more on this topic.

 Unlike asdf which uses shim files to dynamically locate runtimes when they're called, rtx modifies